M.A. in Anthropology

 The degree of choice for professionals in anthropology and historical archaeology, an M.A. is required for professional positions in government and private firms.
 The primary objectives of our Masters program are to prepare graduates to begin successful working careers and to enter doctoral programs.

 We have 80+ active graduate students, and we are growing!
 Student-centered research is our specialty, and we have continuous opportunities for students' professional development in the Anthropology Department and Archaeology Institute.
 90% of our Masters graduates are employed in their field or are accepted into doctorate programs.

-There are two specializations in the Anthropology Master of Arts programs.
-Students may specialize in either Anthropology or Historical Archaeology.
+There are two specializations in the Anthropology Master of Arts program:

 The department has two terrestrial archaeologists (prehistoric and historic), two maritime archaeologists, two biological anthropologists (forensic and bioarchaeology), and one medical anthropologist.
 Faculty and staff in the Archaeology Institute and FPAN can also serve on committees and advise graduate students.

 UWF accepts new graduate students into the program each year.
 The number changes depending on interest, faculty availability, and funding, but is usually around 12-15 new students.
 It is a good idea to contact the faculty member(s) you want to work with prior to applying.

 For the 2016-2017 academic year, we will likely not be admitting any forensic anthropology focused students due to personnel changes.
 If you are interested in forensics, please contact the relevant faculty members to learn more.
 Prospective students interested in archaeology, cultural anthropology, and bioarchaeology are encouraged to apply.